Nikhilagarwalgk/React_Notes/React hooks.md

 7. Critical Rendering Path (CRP)?

    ---> Refer for more details https://developer.mozilla.org/en-US/docs/Web/Performance/Guides/Critical_rendering_path.
-   The Critical Rendering Path (CRP) is the sequence of steps the browser takes to convert your HTML, CSS, and JavaScript into pixels on     the screen.It affects how fast your webpage visually loads and becomes usable.
+   The Critical Rendering Path (CRP) is the sequence of steps the browser takes to convert your HTML, CSS, and JavaScript into pixels on     the screen.It affects how fast your webpage visually loads and becomes usable. while the data is downloaded from web, In parsing, first, it converts bytes to characters & then into tokens & then into nodes & then finally into the DOM tree.

    ![image](https://github.com/user-attachments/assets/e58f5e7b-f6a2-4f83-be21-6374a2a80014)